 When one thinks of colored gemstones, three jewels come to mind first.
 Rubies, sapphires, and emeralds have been favorites for thousands of years, and continue to getting admiration.
 Often known for Big Three, these gemstones always keeping themselves in limelight.
 Big 3 coloured gemstone jewelry can be as in demand as some of the finest diamond pieces.
 These gemstones come in many qualities, sizes, and designs, enough to fit anyone’s tastes and a range of budgets.

 Rubies have among the highest per carat value of coloured gemstones, and fine quality rubies over one carat are rare.
 In rare instances, rutile aligns within the ruby, creating optical phenomena such as chatoyancy or asterism.

-While the hue range for blue sapphire runs from violet through blue to very strongly green blue, the most admired hues lean toward blue or violetish blue.
+The hue range for blue sapphire runs from violet through blue to very strongly green-bluish.
+But the most admired hues lean toward blue or violetish-blue.
 They help to determine the jewel’s origin, as well as help to identify individual jewels.
 Some clarity characteristics help add to a sapphire’s beauty.

 The hue of an emerald is between green and very strongly blue-green, with medium or medium dark tones.
 Saturation may be strong to vivid, with more intensity preferred.
 Colouring should be even throughout the stone, without unintentional zoning.
 Totally in demand styles will be Blue-green jewels with medium tone and vivid saturation.